Mentors-Outreach/mentors-outreach/index.md

   title: Mentors Outreach - Get answers and share your expertise.
   description: >
     Join Mentors Outreach to upgrade your professional network.
 It’s simple;
-    Ask, Share, Share what you know, learn what you don't.
+    Ask, Share what you know, learn what you don't.
   extra:
     - name: 'og:type'
       value: website